Mekintosz/unit-testing-Jest-project/README.md

-Unit Testing with Jest as part of Odin Project curiculum.
+Unit Testing with Jest as part of The Odin Project curriculum.